dmytrolazoriv/everest/README.md

-Production files that do not contain all commits
+This is production files that do not contain all commits.